rails/rails/guides/source/active_job_basics.md

 ### Bulk Enqueuing

 You can enqueue multiple jobs at once using [`perform_all_later`](https://api.rubyonrails.org/classes/ActiveJob.html#method-c-perform_all_later).
-Bulk enqueuing reduces the number of round trips to a queue data store like Redis, making it a more performant operation than enqueueing the same jobs individually.
+Bulk enqueuing reduces the number of round trips to the queue data store (like Redis or a database), making it a more performant operation than enqueueing the same jobs individually.

 `perform_all_later` is a top-level api on Active Job.
 It accepts instantiated jobs as arguments (note that this is different from `perform_later`). `perform_all_later` does call `perform` under the hood.
 The arguments passed to `new` will be passed on to `perform` when it's eventually called.